Have you ever been asked how to create array in SQL Server? Or, you might be asked how to how to store values in an array in SQL Server.

-Still, what if we need this functionality in the SQL Server environment?
+Still, what if we need the SQL Server array of strings functionality?
 Fortunately, there are ways to resolve the issue.
-In this article, I am going to explain the most efficient alternatives to arrays in SQL Server.
+I am going to explain the most efficient alternatives to arrays in SQL Server.

 Table Valued Parameters (TVP) Instead of Arrays

-Although the table-based approach has been available for a long time, lists of values as parameters are widely used for the following two reasons:
+Although the table-based approach has been available for a long time, the SQL list of values as parameter is widely used for the following two reasons:

 - Table-based variables are not supported by JDBC drivers.
 Java applications and services have to use comma-separated lists or structured formats like XML to transfer the list of values to the database server.